corzblog (about)

 • something to say

-While not essential, to make full use of corzblog, it is useful to have javascript enabled in your web browser. most rational people do. standards-compliant, command-line browsers like lynx work just fine. you will also need the text editor, only once.
+While not essential, to make full use of corzblog, it is useful to have JavaScript enabled in your web browser.
+Most rational people do, at least for the sites they trust.
+Standards-compliant, command-line browsers like lynx work just fine.

 quick install